C2SP/CCTV/age/README.md

 - `compressed`

-  This key will be `gzip` if the age encrypted file is compressed with gzip.
+  This key will be `zlib` if the age encrypted file is compressed with zlib.
   Note that encrypted files usually don't compress well, but large test files in this collection are generated from plaintexts selected to make the ciphertext compressible. **Some of these files can be several megabytes once decompressed.**